wise-east/CheckDST/README.md

 For generation models, we used [ParlAI](https://parl.ai). `ParlAI/` contains a copy of the ParlAI project with compatible modifications to enable evaluating generation models with CheckDSTs.

-Detailed instructions can be found in the [ParlAI CheckDST Readme](ParlAI/CHECKDST_README.md)
+Detailed instructions can be found in the [ParlAI CheckDST README](ParlAI/CHECKDST_README.md)
-- Instructions on replicating PrefineDST results can also be found here.
+- Instructions on replicating results of generation models, including PrefineDST, can be found here.

 ## Classification Models